-For more than 30 years, Microboard has been involved in aid projects among the world’s absolute poor, marginalized, and crisis-impacted peoples.
+For 40 years, Microboard has been involved in aid projects among the world’s absolute poor, marginalized, and crisis-impacted peoples.

 It all began because of this question.
 Whenever humanitarian programs were